zilveer/Texas-Holdem-2/README.md

 ## Features
 * 2, 3, 4 player options
 * Ability for players to fold, call, or bet
-* Analyzes hand and community cards to determine hand (or rank) and decide table winner.
+* Analyzes hand and community cards to determine hand (or rank) and decide table winner

+## Future Developments
+* Implement blinds
+* Ability to leave and enter games
+* Rendering of community pot
+* AI